hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 ## So let's get coding

-First of all let us create a file to write our code in.
+First of all, let us create a file to write our code in.
 Create a file called "script.py" and open it in a text editor of your choice.

 We need to import Image and ImageDraw, ImageFont from pillow.
 These are used in various parts of our code.